Highlands End Farm

 Alpacas

 Our alpaca herd are the newest addition to the farm, and though alpacas are not related to sheep, they do get on very well and our two males spend a lot of their time in the field with our sheep flock.
-Our herd of females are kept separate as they are pregnant for a lot of the year.
+Like all farm animals, they need to move fields from time to time, but we try to have some in a pen at the front of the park as often as we can, for guests to say hello to.

 Some fascinating alpaca facts:

 As with any farm, our animals periodically move fields and therefore we can’t guarantee that they’ll always be visible from your accommodation, pitch or public footpaths.
-Our female aplaca herd are sometimes kept in a private field whilst they prepare to give birth.
+Our female alpaca herd are sometimes kept in a private field when they are preparing to give birth.
 Our sheep flocks are spread around various fields, so you’ll almost always be able to see them from a path somewhere, however newborn lambs are usually kept near our barn away from visitors whilst they are closely monitored in their first few weeks of life.

 We’d like to remind visitors to always keep dogs on leads when near livestock, as even a well-behaved dog can cause a great deal of stress to animals.
 Mothers with newborn young may be especially protective so keeping your dog on a lead will protect your dog too.